Menu

 Shane Kinkennon helps principled executive leaders untangle impediments through his leadership advising services.
 This clean, professional site pairs bold colors and unique illustrations to accomplish a sleek, dynamic look and feel.

 You can see Shane in action (teaching something on board) as soon as you enter the site.
-Plus, notice the language throughout the site — most of it is in first-person, and it’s in a professional tone that oozes confidence, i.e., it’s in a way a c-suite professional would expect from a coach.
+Plus, notice the language throughout the site — most of it is in first-person, and it’s in a professional tone that oozes confidence, i.e., it’s in a way a C-suite professional would expect from a coach.
 For example, see the text in the My experience section:

-Besides Shane’s words, his potential clients would want to see fellow c-suite executives recommend him.
+Besides Shane’s words, his potential clients would want to see fellow C-suite executives recommend him.
 And the site delivers: Shane nicely showcases testimonials on the homepage as well as a separate Testimonials page.

 Screenshot of Josh Rubietta, from the personal websites collection.